alvin675/notes-app/README.md

 # This will create the necessary tables and populate them with users, categories, etc.
 php artisan migrate --seed

-# For re-running the database again from the starting
+# Or for re-running the database again from the starting
 php artisan migrate:fresh --seed

 # Start the Laravel development server (defaults to http://127.0.0.1:8000)